enkidevs/curriculum/python-playground-questions/python-playground-core/dice-roll/dice-roll.md

 ## Content

 Using the `random` module, can you create a function that will operate like a dice roll?
-Every time you execute it you should get a number between 1 and 6.
+Every time you execute it, you should get a number between 1 and 6.

 To achieve this, you can use the following concepts:
 - importing (`from...import`, `import`...)